civilcode/playbook/process/04 iteration-zero/kickoff/agend.md

 ### Agenda

-purpose: provide an understanding of the development and feedback process and the tooling to support that
+Purpose: provide an understanding of the development and feedback process and the tooling to support that

 - introduction
 - overview of process